 Key properties of waves include:

-Amplitude (A): The maximum displacement from the rest position.
+Amplitude (A): The maximum displacement of points on a wave from its rest position.

 Wavelength (λ): The distance between successive crests or troughs in a wave.

-Frequency (f): The number of complete waves passing a point per second, measured in hertz (Hz).
+Frequency (f): The number of waves that pass a point in one second, measured in Hertz (Hz).

-Wave Speed (v): The speed at which the wave travels through the medium, given by the equation v = fλ.
+Wave Speed (v): The speed at which the wave travels through a medium, given by the equation v = fλ.

 Wave Phenomena

-Reflection: The bouncing back of waves when they hit a barrier.
+Reflection: The bouncing back of a wave when it hits a barrier.

 Refraction: The bending of waves as they pass from one medium to another, changing speed.

-Diffraction: The spreading of waves when they pass through a narrow opening or around obstacles.
+Diffraction: The spreading out of waves when they pass through a narrow opening or around obstacles.

-Interference: The interaction of two or more waves overlapping, resulting in a new wave pattern.
+Interference: The phenomenon that occurs when two waves meet, resulting in a new wave pattern.
+This can be constructive (amplitudes add) or destructive (amplitudes subtract).

-Superposition: The principle that states the resultant displacement at any point is the sum of the displacements of the individual waves.
+Superposition: The principle that states when two or more waves overlap, the resultant displacement is the sum of the individual displacements.

 Electromagnetic Spectrum